nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 -------------------------------

 When turned on, the nRF Desktop peripherals are advertising until they go to the suspended state or connect through Bluetooth.
-The peripheral supports one wireless connection at a time, but it can be bonded with multiple peers.
+The peripheral supports one wireless connection at a time, but it can be bonded with :ref:`multiple peers <nrf_desktop_ble_peers>`.

 The nRF Desktop Bluetooth Central device scans for all bonded peripherals that are not connected.
-The scanning is interrupted when any device connected to the dongle through Bluetooth is in use.
+The scanning is interrupted when any device connected to the dongle through Bluetooth comes in use.
 Continuing the scanning in such scenario would cause report rate drop.

 The scanning starts automatically when one of the bonded peers disconnects.
 It also takes place periodically when a known peer is not connected.

 The peripheral connection can be based on standard Bluetooth LE connection parameters or on Bluetooth LE with Low Latency Packet Mode (LLPM).

 LLPM is a proprietary Bluetooth extension from Nordic Semiconductor.
 It can be used only if it is supported by both connected devices (desktop mice do not support it).
 LLPM enables sending data with high report rate (up to 1000 reports per second), which is not supported by the standard Bluetooth LE.

+.. _nrf_desktop_ble_peers:

 Bluetooth LE peer control
 ~~~~~~~~~~~~~~~~~~~~~~~~~